secretstartups/handbook/leadership/building-trust/index.html.md

 The Zoom feature to upload [any background image](/handbook/tools-and-tips/zoom/#virtual-background) of your choice is a fun tool to use for an ice breaker.
 Managers can ask their team to come to a meeting with a background of their favorite place to vacation, or a place they hope to visit one day, and much more.
 It’s a great feature that can add some fun to calls and build unity.
 Spend the first five minutes of a meeting talking about the Zoom background and giving everyone in the meeting a voice.

-One of our Managers said this about the Zoom Background Ice-Break:
+One of our Managers said this about the Zoom Background Ice-Breaker:

 > One of my favorite things that the team and I have done over the last 3-4 months is to update our Zoom background.
-We all threw out TV shows and then agreed on our favorite, from there we picked a scene from that show and showed up to a meeting with our background.
-Not only was it fun to listen to the shows our team members like, it was a conversation piece and a lot of fun!
+We all threw out TV shows and then agreed on our favorite, from there; we picked a scene from that show and showed up to a meeting with our background.
+Not only was it fun to listen to the shows our team members like, but it was also a conversation piece and a lot of fun!

 **How to apply Zoom background ice-breakers:** Team members can do this for as many meetings as they like.
 If it is a team discussion, spend the first five minutes of the meeting doing a round robin of the background.
 Managers can implement a rotation of DRIs ([directly responsible individuals](/handbook/people-group/directly-responsible-individuals/)) in charge of the ice-breaker by assigning different team members.